2018 Mazda Mazda3 Hatchback — Carivo review Representative photo — may show another model year

 About the 2018 Mazda Mazda3 Hatchback

-The 2018 Mazda Mazda3 Hatchback is a hatchback that earns a Carivo score of 7.8/10 — rated Recommended.
+Our scoring places the 2018 Mazda Mazda3 Hatchback at 7.8/10 overall, which translates to a Recommended rating for this hatchback.
 Its strongest dimension is Reliability at 8.6/10, while Performance at 7.3/10 is where it trails the competition most noticeably.
 It's a solid all-rounder that delivers across most dimensions without obvious deal-breakers.

 Performance scores 7.3/10 — competent for everyday use.
-Acceleration and handling are adequate for commuting and highway driving, though enthusiasts looking for a more engaged driving experience will want to look at higher-rated alternatives.
-Technology comes in at 7.7/10 — functional and modern, with wireless connectivity and core ADAS features, though some competitors pack more standard tech at this price point.
+Acceleration and handling are adequate for commuting and highway driving, though enthusiasts will want to look at higher-rated alternatives.
+Tech rates a reasonable 7.7/10: the essentials are covered and well executed, but rivals at the same price often include more as standard.

 Priced from $21,443–$25,055, 23 MPG, seating 5, the Mazda Mazda3 Hatchback sits in the budget-friendly tier of the hatchback market.
-At 7.4/10 for value, it delivers fair pricing for what's on offer, though the best alternatives in this price range score slightly higher.
+The 7.4/10 value score says the pricing is fair rather than generous; cross-shop the segment before signing anything.
 At 8 years old, resale value, parts availability, and whether a successor model has improved on its weak points are all worth investigating before committing.

 Our take: The 2018 Mazda Mazda3 Hatchback is a solid, well-rounded hatchback that covers the essentials without obvious deal-breakers.
 For most buyers in this segment, it's a safe, dependable choice.